Sudakatux/donttellmybroproxy/README.md

 and streams

 ## Building and running

+### Building the UI
+This project uses shadow-cljs So you'll need to build the production build so:
+> `yarn` to install dependencies
+> `npx shadow-cljs release app` to build the source

+### Building serverside
+If you use leiningen https://leiningen.org then `lein uberjar` will build the source

+and `java -jar donttellmybroproxy/target/uberjar/donttellmybro-proxy.jar` should run it

+### Alternativly using Docker
-If you use leiningen https://leiningen.org then `lein uberjar` will build the source and `java -jar donttellmybroproxy/target/uberjar/donttellmybro-proxy.jar` should run it If you prefer the docker way then build the container with :
+If you prefer the docker way then build the container with :
 `docker build -t donttelmybroproxy . `